FREQUENTLY ASKED QUESTIONS

 Who do I contact if I have questions about finances?

 Each sorority has members who are in charge of their finances.
-Since every sorority has different costs, you should inquire while at each sorority house during recruitment weekend.
+Since every sorority has different costs, you should inquire while at each sorority house during recruitment events.
 Every sorority takes finances seriously, so please ask as many questions as you like!

 Are there scholarships available from sororities?